uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources/index.md

 - [Tiled Backgrounds](https://goblin-heart.net/sadgrl/webmastery/downloads/tiledbgs) - More BGs, this time arranged by color

 - [GifCities](https://gifcities.org/) - A GIF search engine that searches Geocities sites!
-Run by the Internet Archive.
+Run by the Internet Archive

 ## Static Hosts